nailuj843/BeesBeesBees/reading/index.md

 ### Subclassing

 Build your first class in Grub.js.
 Grub will act as the superclass for all other types of bees.
-Work through the repo in the order specified below, making sure to pass all of the specs in `test/` - which you can run by typing `npm test` in your terminal.
+Work through the repo in the order specified below, making sure to pass all of the specs in `test/index.html` - which you should open in your browser.

 #### Things To Note:
 - This assignment must be written with ES6 classes by using the new `class`, `extends`, and `super` keywords